jiaqileng/diffBloqade/README.md

 ## Demos
 **Note: To run notebook with Julia, you will need to add the package IJulia.**

+1. Comparison between finite difference method and our method for gradient computation: see the notebook 'demo-compare-grad.ipynb'.
+As the number of samples increases, our method (based on Monte Carlo sampling) will converge to the true gradient.
+We also observe that, even with a small number of samples, the direction of the estimated gradient is very close to the true gradient!

-1. State preparation: see the notebook 'demo-state-preparation.ipynb'.
+2. State preparation: see the notebook 'demo-state-preparation.ipynb'.
 Several examples of state preparation are provided, including the all-one state, the uniform superposition state, and the 2-qubit Bell state.

-2. Pulse fine tuning: see the notebook 'demo-fine-tuning.ipynb'.
+3. Pulse fine tuning: see the notebook 'demo-fine-tuning.ipynb'.

-3. Unnitary synthesis
+4. Unnitary synthesis
 TBA.